csjcode/course-machinelearning-az/README.md

 * Go to: https://www.superdatascience.com/machine-learning/
 * Unzip both files
 * Place Preprocsessing in Template folder structures
-* First dataset is Data.csv - first 3 rows are the indpendednt variables, last row is dependent
+* First dataset is Data.csv - first 3 rows are the independent variables, last row is dependent

 ### 8 - Importing the Libraries 5:20